Tinkerforge/doc/en/source/Hardware/Bricklets/Voltage_Current.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_voltage_current_brickv.jpg

-In the screenshot you can see a high curren peak.
+In the screenshot you can see a high current peak.
 This is caused by the starting of the motor when the battery is connected.

 |test_pi_ref|